darothen/pyrcel/doc/sci_descr.rst

 These wet radii are used as the initial droplet radii in the simulation.

-Once the initial conditions have been configured, the model is integrated forward in time with a numerical solver (see :func:`parcel_model`.run for more details).
+Once the initial conditions have been configured, the model is integrated forward in time with a numerical solver (see :func:`ParcelModel.run` for more details).
 The available solvers wrapped here are:

 - LSODA(R)